giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | The ``--covPerBinSigPeaksOPT`` parameter accepts a string of 3 parameters, and can be used to customize the detection of bin and segments of interest.

-* *--minLen*:  minimum segment length
+* *--minLen*:  minimum segment length (bp)
 * *--pThresh*: adjusted p-value threshold
 * *--padjust*: multiple-testing correction method

 | The ``--covPerBinSigPeaksOPT`` default is ``"--minLen 0 --pThresh 0.001 --padjust BY"``.
 The available methods for multiple testing corrections are: "holm", "hochberg", "hommel", "bonferroni", "BH", "BY", "fdr", "none".
 Please refer to documentation of the `p.adjust <https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/p.adjust>`_ R function for more details.

-| The ``--customCoverageLimits`` parameter can be used to enforce an additional custom coverage cut-offs on the statistically significant bins and segments.
+| The ``--customCoverageLimits`` parameter can be used to enforce an additional custom coverage cut-offs on the statistically significant bins and segments (and genes, see below).
 This parameter accepts two numbers: N1, N2 (default 1.5 0.5).
 Significant CNV bins and segments are selected to have a coverage > N1 (for amplifications) or < N2 (for depletions).

 | The *covPerBin* process returns the following files in the **gipOut/samples/sampleId** folder